-We introduced a mesoscale network structure, which we call \textit{latent motifs}, that consists of $k$-node subgraphs that are building blocks of {all} connected $k$-node subgraphs of a network.
-In contrast to motifs~\cite{milo2002network}, which are used frequently to capture {overrepresented} $k$-node subgraphs in a network, {nonnegative linear combinations} of our latent motifs approximate $k$-node subgraphs that are induced by uniformly random $k$-paths in a network. \commHL{We also established theoretically that one can approximate an entire network accurately if one has a dictionary of latent motifs that can accurately approximate the network's mesoscale structures.}
+We introduced a mesoscale network structure, which we call \textit{latent motifs}, that consists of $k$-node subgraphs that are building blocks of all connected $k$-node subgraphs of a network.
+In contrast to ordinary motifs~\cite{milo2002network}, which refer to overrepresented $k$-node subgraphs (especially for small $k$) of a network, nonnegative linear combinations of our latent motifs approximate $k$-node subgraphs that are induced by uniformly random $k$-paths in a network.
+We also established algorithmically and theoretically that one can approximate a network accurately if one has a dictionary of latent motifs that can accurately approximate mesoscale structures in the network.

-Our computational experiments in {Figures~\ref{fig:img_ntwk_dict},~\ref{fig:Figure_boxcompare}, and~\ref{fig:latent_motifs_multiscale_1}} demonstrated that latent motifs can have distinctive network structures at various mesoscales.
-Our computational experiments in Figures~\ref{fig:network_recons},~\ref{fig:denoising_caltech_comparison}, and~\ref{fig:Figure4} illustrated that various social, collaboration and PPI networks have low-rank~\cite{markovsky2012low} mesoscale structures, in the sense that a few (e.g., $r = 25$, but see Figure~\ref{fig:network_recons} for other choices of $r$) latent motifs that we learn using NDL are able to reconstruct, infer, and denoise the edges in an entire network by employing our NDR algorithm.
+Our computational experiments in Figures~\ref{fig:img_ntwk_dict} and~\ref{fig:latent_motifs_multiscale_1} {demonstrated} that latent motifs can have distinctive network structures.
+Our computational experiments in Figures~\ref{fig:network_recons},~\ref{fig:denoising_caltech_comparison}, and~\ref{fig:Figure4} illustrated that various social, collaboration, and PPI networks have low-rank~\cite{markovsky2012low} mesoscale structures, in the sense that a few latent motifs (e.g., $r = 25$ of them, but see Figure~\ref{fig:network_recons} for other choices of $r$) that we learn using NDL are able to reconstruct, infer, and denoise the edges of a network using our NDR algorithm.
 We hypothesize that such low-rank mesoscale structures are a common feature of networks beyond the social, collaboration, and PPI networks that we examined.
 As we have illustrated in this paper, one can leverage mesoscale structures to perform important tasks like network denoising, so it is important in future studies to explore the level of generality of our insights.

-\commHL{Notions of motifs have been extended to more complicated network structures, such as temporal networks (in which nodes, edges, and edge weights can change with time)~\cite{paranjape2017motifs} and multilayer networks (in which, e.g., nodes can be adjacent via multiple types of relationships)~\cite{battiston2017multilayer}.
-We did not consider latent motifs in these generalized network structures in our work, but it is clearly of interest to extend our approach and algorithms to these situations.}
+In our work, we examined latent motifs in ordinary graphs.
+However, notions of motifs have been developed for several more general types of networks, including temporal networks (in which nodes, edges, and edge weights can change with time) \cite{paranjape2017motifs} and multilayer networks (in which, e.g., nodes can be adjacent via multiple types of relationships) \cite{battiston2017multilayer}.
+We did not consider latent motifs in such network structures, and it is worthwhile to extend our approach and algorithms to these situations.